dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-7 Precise Event Based Sampling (PEBS).md

 AnyThread deprecated, Alderlake Hybrid events, 32-deep LBR, full-width counters, Intel PMU driver.
 ```

 For LBR, Linux perf dumps the entire contents of the LBR stack with every collected sample.
 So, it is possible to analyze raw LBR dumps collected by Linux perf.
 However, for PEBS, Linux `perf` doesn't export the raw output as it does for LBR.
 Instead, it processes PEBS records and extracts only a subset of data depending on a particular need.
 So, it's not possible to access the collection of raw PEBS records with Linux `perf`.
 However, Linux `perf` provides some PEBS data processed from raw samples, which can be accessed by `perf report -D`.
-To dump raw PEBS records, one can use [`pebs-grabber`](https://github.com/andikleen/pmu-tools/tree/master/pebs-grabber)[^1] tool.
+To dump raw PEBS records, you can use [`pebs-grabber`](https://github.com/andikleen/pmu-tools/tree/master/pebs-grabber)[^1].

 ### IBS on AMD Platforms